Master's Degree Programme in International Business Law and

-The master’s programme in International Business Law and Public International Law is a research-oriented master’s programme aiming to prepare a select group of participants for a high-level legal career.
+The Master’s Degree Programme in International Business Law and Public International Law is a research-oriented master’s programme aiming to prepare a select group of participants for a high-level legal career.
 Students will graduate with the title of Master of International and Comparative Law.
 The programme trains students to become internationally oriented professionals who will be well-qualified for careers in international legal practice (Foreign Ministries, other public institutions, international organizations and NGOs), legal academia or hired by law firms and corporate legal departments.
-As the theoretical parts of the programme offers a good basis for further studies, graduates are encouraged to apply for doctoral studies at the faculty.
+As the theoretical parts of the programme offers a good basis for further studies and graduates are encouraged to consider for doctoral studies at the Faculty.

-Completion of the Master of International and Comparative Law (MICL) degree does not qualify the graduate for positions in the jurisdiction or to practice law (like judge or lawyer), which require a Finnish Master of Laws degree (oikeustieteen maisteri, OTM).
-The MICL degree provides general eligibility for doctoral studies at the faculty.
+Completion of the Master of International and Comparative Law (MICL) degree does not qualify the graduate for positions which require a Finnish Master of Laws degree (oikeustieteen maisteri, OTM).
+The MICL degree provides general eligibility for doctoral studies.

 Former LLM students' comments about studying at the Faculty of Law